grafana/k6/CONTRIBUTING.md

 **License**

 If you make a new source file, you must copy the license preamble from an existing file to the top of it.
 We can't merge a PR with unlicensed source files.
+We also can't merge PRs unless all authors have signed the [Contributor License Agreement](https://cla-assistant.io/loadimpact/k6).

 This doesn't apply to documentation or sample code; only files that make up the application itself.